medcomdk/MedCom-FHIR-Communication/docs/index.md

 ### 4.1 Governance for MedCom FHIR Messages

-Governance for MedCom FHIR Messages covers the basic ruleset for a MedCom FHIR Message, MedComMessagingMessage and its content, MedComMessagingMessageHeader, MedComMessagingOrganization and MedComMessagingProvenance
+Governance for MedCom FHIR Messages covers the basic ruleset for a MedCom FHIR Message, MedComMessagingMessage and its content, including MedComMessagingMessageHeader, MedComMessagingOrganization and MedComMessagingProvenance.

 [Click here to go to Governance for MedCom FHIR Messages.](/assets/documents/050_Governance-for-MedCom-FHIR-Messages.md)